14 Different Types of Owls in California

 by Marie Hale is licensed under CC BY 2.0

-The Western Screech Owl is a species of small owl native to California and the western United States.
+The Western Screech Owl is a small owl native to California and the western United States.

 It is most active at night, hunting for small rodents and insects.

-These owls are brown and gray, with a distinctive facial disc that helps them locate prey in the dark.
+These brown and gray owls have a distinctive facial disc that helps them locate prey in the dark.

-They can be found in a variety of habitats, including open woods, chaparral, riparian corridors, and even urban areas.
+They can be found in various habitats, including open woods, chaparral, riparian corridors, and urban areas.

 They typically nest in tree cavities or nest boxes placed in suitable habitats.